mdfleming3/mdfleming3.github.io/_drafts/why-people-unsubscribe-from-your-email-marketing-campaigns.md

 Why would your leads take time out of their busy day to read your content?
 How will it help them?
 If you were busy, would you come back to read this email later in the day?
 If you don't have a strong response to any of these questions, your content is probably not as valuable as you think it is.

 Furthermore, what is the common thread between contacts on your mailing lists?
 Are they segmented by location, industry, interest?
 Does the content you are sending apply to all of them or just some of them?
 A big problem for many company's email marketing strategies is that creating and sending the content is highly automated and efficient, but the segmentation is lacking.
 This means that individuals are receiving content that is not necessarily bad—it is just not relevant to them.
-That is a quick way to lose a lead.
+That is a quick way to seem like **spam** to lose a lead.

 ### Exclusive Value Obtained